Scaling theory of critical strain-stiffening in disordered elastic networks: Results

-\!\!\!\!\!\!{\bf Scaling theory of the critical state.} Consider first the stiff, underconstrained sub-network in the absence of strain, see Fig.~\ref{fig:fig1}a.
+Consider first the stiff, underconstrained sub-network in the absence of strain.
 Being sub-isostatic, this sub-network features floppy (zero) modes, i.e.~modes that can be deformed without any energetic cost.
-As a shear strain $\gamma$ is applied at a given direction, the system self-organizes anisotropically to give rise to the SSS at $\gamma\=\gamma_{\rm c}$, cf.~Fig.~\ref{fig:fig1}b.
+As a shear strain $\gamma$ is applied at a given direction, the system self-organizes anisotropically to give rise to the SSS at $\gamma\=\gamma_{\rm c}$~\cite{gustavo_pre_2014}, cf.~Fig.~\ref{fig:fig1}a.
 There exist, however, an extensive number of zero modes that are not coupled to the applied strain and remain floppy at $\gamma\=\gamma_{\rm c}$.
 In more formal terms, one can show that floppy modes are orthogonal to the applied shear strain~\cite{footnote}.
-Consider then adding the soft sub-network to the stiff one, where the two sub-networks interact at the network's nodes, see Fig.~\ref{fig:fig1}c.
-The soft sub-network may be regarded as a perturbation applied to the stiff one, introducing forces of order $\kappa$, i.e.~the soft sub-network features a characteristic deformation that is independent of $\kappa$ (but depends on the average connectivity $z$)~\cite{robbie_pre_2018}.
+Consider then adding the soft sub-network of dimensionless rigidity $\kappa\!\ll\!1$ to the stiff one, where the two sub-networks interact at the network's nodes, see illustration in Fig.~\ref{fig:fig1}b.
+The soft sub-network may be regarded as a perturbation applied to the stiff one, introducing forces of order $\kappa$.
+The latter implies that the soft sub-network features a characteristic deformation that is independent of $\kappa$ (but depends on the average connectivity $z$)~\cite{robbie_pre_2018}.
+As long as the soft interactions --- of characteristic stiffness $\kappa$ --- are random, their precise functional form and physical origin (e.g., angular, bending interactions or random radial interactions) does not effect the scaling laws derived here, as also explicitly demonstrated in~\cite{robbie_pre_2018}.

 How would the stiff sub-network respond to the forces introduced to it by the soft sub-network?
-To address this question, we first note that the soft forces are random and isotropic in nature, and hence will inevitably have projections on the floppy modes of the stiff sub-network, those that persist at $\gamma_{\rm c}$ as they are not coupled to the strain.
-As the floppy modes are energetically cheap to move, one expects them to control the response of the stiff sub-network, for example the node displacements (relative to the node positions prior to the addition of the soft sub-network) of characteristic magnitude $u_*$, see Fig.~\ref{fig:fig1}d.
+To address this question, we first note that --- independent of their functional form --- the soft interactions are random in nature, and hence will inevitably have projections on the floppy modes of the stiff sub-network, those that persist at $\gamma_{\rm c}$ as they are not coupled to the strain.
+As the floppy modes are energetically cheap to move, one expects them to control the response of the stiff sub-network, for example the node displacements (relative to the node positions prior to the addition of the soft sub-network) of characteristic magnitude $u_*$, see Fig.~\ref{fig:fig1}b.